-In accordance with New York State Education Department (SED) and New York City Department of Education (NYCDOE) policies, the following procedures have been implemented to maintain the security and validity of City and State exams.
-These procedures apply to all school staff involved in the handling and/or administration of State and City tests, including principals, assistant principals, test coordinators, support staff, and proctors.
+In accordance with New York State Education Department (SED) and New York City Department of Education (NYCDOE) policies, the following procedures have been implemented to maintain the security and validity of State tests.
+These procedures apply to all school staff involved in the handling and/or the administration of State tests, including principals, assistant principals, test coordinators, support staff, and proctors.

-This document must be distributed to and reviewed by all staff members involved in the administration of State and City tests prior to each test administration.
+This document must be distributed to and reviewed by all staff members involved in the administration of State tests prior to each test administration.
 It is the responsibility of the principal to designate a pedagogue or school administrator to be the school test coordinator for all examinations regardless of content area.

-- Please refer to appropriate Assessment Memoranda describing test administration procedures for specific State and City tests, including Regents, and PSATs. - In order to maintain the integrity of each test administration, all security procedures, instructions, and schedules must be strictly adhered to without deviation. - No form of any test may be used for practice or for test preparation unless specifically indicated in the Assessment Memoranda or SED's School Administrator's Manual. - Due to copyright laws and for reasons of test security, making copies or enlargements of any tests is prohibited. - No one may take test materials out of schools except to transport them directly from one Department of Education building to another. - NYCDOE and SED will review test results to ascertain possible security violations.
+- Please refer to appropriate Assessment Memoranda describing test administration procedures for specific State and City tests.
+The procedures in test specific memos supersede the directions in this handbook - In order to maintain the integrity of each test administration, all security procedures, instructions, and schedules must be strictly adhered to without deviation. - No form of any test may be used for practice or for test preparation unless specifically indicated in the Assessment Memoranda or SED's School Administrator's Manual. - Due to copyright laws and for reasons of test security, making copies or enlargements of any tests is prohibited. - No one may take test materials out of schools except to transport them directly from one Department of Education building to another with permission from the Office of Assessment or a BAID. - NYCDOE and SED will review test results to ascertain possible security violations.
 In the event it is determined that a serious security violation has occurred, it may be necessary for NYCDOE or SED to declare test results invalid. - Unannounced monitoring inspections may be conducted before, during, and after testing by staff from NYCDOE's central office. - For guidance on reporting observed or suspected incidents of adult misconduct or student cheating, please refer to pages 3-4.